yeremia14nd/MyIntentsApp/README.md

 # MyIntentsApp
  This is a simple training android app for learn intents.
-There is move activity, move activity with data, move activity with object, use intent to dial a number, dan move activity with result.
+There are move activity, move activity with data, move activity with object, use intent to dial a number, dan move activity with result.